active-logic/xgoap/README.md

-# Extended GOAP planner
+# Beyond G.O.A.P

-Concise, adaptive GOAP (goal oriented action planning).
+UPM package offering a fresh take on [Goal oriented action planning](http://alumni.media.mit.edu/~jorkin/goap.html).

-xGOAP is an object oriented planner.
-An action is a function of the model.
+In GOAP, actions have preconditions, effects, and a cost.
+Boilerplate?
+Have a look.

 ```cs
 public bool ChopLog(){